 Pastoral services encourage people of all religious backgrounds to worship in their own manner.
-The chaplains and chapel are interfaith, with resources for all patients and their families.
+The chaplains and chapel/meditation are interfaith, with resources for all patients and their families.

-Three worship services are regularly scheduled: an interdenominational Christian service on Sunday morning, 10:15-10:45 AM, Evensong on Sunday evening.
-4:30-5:00 PM, and Catholic Mass on Tuesday evening, 6:30-7:00 PM.
+Two worship services are regularly scheduled: an interdenominational Christian service on Sunday morning from 10:15-10:45 am, and Catholic Mass on Tuesday evening from 5:00-5:30 pm.
 Jewish Holy Days and Muslim holidays are observed, and other religious rituals or rites may be scheduled.

 The Spiritual Care Department also provides weekly meditation and progressive relaxation groups.
-Privately arranged times for guided imagery, relaxation, and meditation as well as aromatherapy, massage of feet and hands, and Healing Touch© are available upon request.
+Privately arranged times for guided imagery, relaxation, and meditation as well as aromatherapy, and Healing Touch© are available upon request.

 This content is for informational purposes only and may not be comprehensive.
 Information contained does not imply an endorsement from Shirley Ryan AbilityLab, and does not replace the advice of a qualified healthcare professional.
 See here for further details. © Shirley Ryan AbilityLab (formerly Rehabilitation Institute of Chicago).
 Henry B. Betts LIFE Center – (312) 238-5433 – https://www.sralab.org/lifecenter.